|Dates / Deadlines:|

 IN NICARAGUA – Managua, Totogalpa, Somoto, Ocotal, Esteli: Students will engage through lectures, site visits, and hands-on experience.
 Highlights will include:

 - · Presentations by government officials/and or faculty from the National Engineering University

 - · Tour of large-scale renewable energy installations

 - · One week spent in home stay in northern Nicaragua

 - · Hands-on experiences may include constructing or rebuilding a solar thermal cooker, installing a photo-voltaic system, and making charcoal from agricultural waste

 - · Site visits may include a coffee plantation and Somoto Canyon (geologic natural wonder)

-POST TRIP: Upon return from Nicaragua, students will attend a mandatory session to discuss experiences and outcomes of the program.
+POST Program: Upon return from Nicaragua, students will attend a mandatory session to discuss experiences and outcomes of the program.